Last Updated on

 Ryff’s Model of Psychological Well-Being

-Self-acceptance, whether in the past or present, entails awareness of one’s good qualities, along with acknowledgement and forgiveness of one’s less-desirable qualities.
+Self-acceptance, whether in the past or present, entails awareness of one’s good qualities, along with acknowledgment and forgiveness of one’s less-desirable qualities.

 2. Positive relations with others

 This component is the health of one’s interpersonal life.
 The ability to love and empathize is essential for this component.

 Autonomy refers to the degree of independence one has in decision-making and how one acts in the face of social and cultural norms.

 4. Environmental mastery